-The same General Meeting deciding to dissolve the company shall set the bases for wind-up, which shall be conducted by an uneven number of receivers appointed for this purpose by the General Meeting.
+The same General Meeting deciding to dissolve the company shall set the bases for wind-up, which shall be conducted by the receivers appointed for this purpose by the General Meeting.

-Once the Company declares itself in liquidation, representation of the administrative body for making new contracts or contracting new obligations shall cease; the receivers shall assume the functions referred to in articles 383 et seq of the Corporations Law.
+Once the Company declares itself in liquidation, representation of the administrative body for making new contracts or contracting new obligations shall cease; the receivers shall assume the functions referred to in articles 383 et seg of the Corporations Law.